-Conveniently, this observation provides excellent context for a panel I am helping to prepare for next week's AIM conference: "Design, Collaboration and BizDev: The New PropTech Vendor Paradigm."
-Technology buying behaviors have been changing for a while, for reasons I explained in the previous two editions of 20 for 20.
+Technology buying behaviors have been changing for a while in our industry, for reasons I explained in the previous two editions of 20 for 20.
 In this post, I will describe what the NMHC data tells us about industry structure and what that has to do with tech decision-making.

 The Changing Face of Management

 2023 was the first list I have seen where none of the top ten managers is a public REIT.
 I went back through the years and found this has been a developing trend over the last decade.
 Ten years ago, three of the top ten and seven of the top 20 managers were REITs.
 All of this year's top ten managers are third-party managers.

 This observation made me curious to know more about the overall trend in both management and ownership.
 The table below compares the portfolios of the 2023 top 50 to the equivalent numbers from 2013.